Nike CEO wants to get house in order as viral ad wins support and criticism

 Nike needs to be better than society as a whole.

 The brand was recently raved about on social media after it released a video asking viewers not to "pretend there isn't a problem in America".
 The text-only video came in light of the death of George Floyd, who died of injuries after suffering from police brutality and as protests continue to break out across the US.
-Nonetheless, the ad also copped flak for XXXX.
+Nonetheless, the ad also copped flak for not having a more diverse board despite its support to the Black community and athletes.

 In addition, along with the release of the memo, Nike also announced a US$40 million commitment over the next four years to support the Black community in the US on behalf of the NIKE, Jordan and Converse brands collectively.
 This commitment will be focused on investing in and supporting organisations that put social justice, education and addressing racial inequality in America at the center of their work.
 Craig Williams, president of Jordan brand, will be heading up the initiative with a small task force.